pradyuth050804/LOADSHAREAI/README.md

 This project is a hybrid AI-powered chatbot for logistics, built with:
 - Frontend: React (Vite + TailwindCSS), Node.js
-- Backend: Python (FastAPI with LLaMA integration)
+- Backend: Python (FastAPI with LLaMA integration), Type Script

 -------------------------------------------------
 PREREQUISITES